- Owen J. Roberts School District

 Welcome to Owen J. Roberts School District’s web portal containing valuable resources related to school start times and student sleep health.

-Owen J. Roberts has conducted extensive research focused on school start times and student sleep health, as well as solicited multiple rounds of feedback on the subject from students, families, staff and the community in the form of surveys, presentations and meetings.
-Now, OJR and the community have an invaluable opportunity to re-evaluate the needs of our students and develop best practices that effectively support classroom learning environments and foster greater academic achievement.
+Owen J. Roberts (OJR) has conducted extensive research focused on school start times and student sleep health, as well as solicited multiple rounds of feedback on the subject from students, families, staff and the community in the form of surveys, presentations, town halls and other meetings.
+As part of this process, OJR and the community have pursued an invaluable opportunity to re-evaluate the needs of our students and develop best practices that effectively support classroom learning environments and foster greater academic achievement.

 Here you will find an overview of the Start Time Planning Committee, research and expertise that’s driven our community discussions, factors that will be taken into consideration and better understand the timeline for upcoming recommendations and next steps.